David Bentley Hart

-David Bentley Hart (born 1965) is an American writer, philosopher, religious studies scholar, critic, and theologian.
-Reviewers have commented on Hart's baroque prose and provocative rhetoric within Hart's over one thousand essays, reviews, and papers as well as nineteen books (including translations and co-authored works).
+David Bentley Hart (born February 20, 1965) is an American philosopher, theologian, essayist, cultural commentator, fiction author, and religious studies scholar.
+He is the author of twenty-four books (including translations), as well as over one thousand essays, reviews, and papers.
 From a predominantly Anglican family background, Hart became Eastern Orthodox when he was twenty-one.
-His academic works focus on Christian metaphysics, philosophy of mind, Indian and East Asian religion, Asian languages, classics, and literature as well as a New Testament translation with Yale.
-Books with wider audiences include The Doors of the Sea, Atheist Delusions, and That All Shall Be Saved.
-In addition to accolades and book awards, Hart has been criticized as heterodox by a variety of Christian scholars.
+His academic works focus on Christian metaphysics, philosophy of mind, Indian and East Asian religion, Asian languages, classics, and literature as well as a New Testament translation.
+Books with wider audiences include The Doors of the Sea, Atheist Delusions, That All Shall Be Saved, Roland in Moonlight, and All Things Are Full of Gods.

 Born and raised in Maryland, Hart regularly references his family roots and the Baltimore Orioles in his writing.
-Starting his study of classical and foreign languages in his local public high school, Hart graduated with a BA in interdisciplinary study from the University of Maryland, completed an MPhil in theology at Cambridge, and earned a PhD in religious studies at the University of Virginia.
-Hart received the Templeton Fellowship at the University of Notre Dame Institute for Advanced Study in 2015 and organized a conference focused on the philosophy of mind.
+Hart graduated with a BA in interdisciplinary study from the University of Maryland, completed an MPhil in theology at Cambridge University, and then a PhD in religious studies at the University of Virginia.
+Hart received the Templeton Fellowship at the University of Notre Dame Institute for Advanced Study in 2015.

 Hart's translation of the New Testament was published in 2017 with a second edition in 2023.
-Four of his books have received awards or book of the year recognitions from the Archbishop of Canterbury, Publishers Weekly, the Times Literary Supplement, and the Catholic Media Association.
-Hart has written essays on diverse topics such as art, baseball, literature, religion, philosophy, consciousness, problem of evil, apocatastasis, theosis, fairies, film, and politics.
-His fiction includes The Devil and Pierre Gernet: Stories (2012) as well as two books from 2021: Roland in Moonlight and Kenogaia (A Gnostic Tale).
-Hart also maintains a subscription newsletter called Leaves in the Wind that features original essays and conversations with other writers, including Rainn Wilson and China Miéville.
-His friendship and common ground with John Milbank has been noted several times by both thinkers.
+Five of his books have received awards or book of the year recognitions.
+Hart has written essays on diverse topics such as art, baseball, literature, consciousness, the problem of evil, apokatastasis, theosis, fairies, film, and politics.
+Hart maintains a subscription newsletter called Leaves in the Wind that features original essays and conversations with other thinkers.